UL-SnT-Serval/flakime-replication-package/README.md

 ## Structure

-This repository is composed of different scripts and archives whose role are described bellow:
-- `run-arja*.sh` : These scripts allow to run the probabilistic program repair using [ARJA](https://github.com/yyxhdy/arja).
-The script annotated by `-all` allows to run the experiment on all the targeted projects with 1 command (recomended).
-- `run-pit*.sh` : These scripts allow to run the mutation testing experiment using a [forked version of pitest](https://github.com/UL-SnT-Serval/pitest.git).
-The script annotated by `-all` allows to run the experiment on all the targeted projects with 1 command (recomended).
-- `run-prapr*.sh` : These scripts allow to run the deterministic program repair using [PR-APR](https://github.com/prapr/prapr).
-The script annotated by `-all` allows to run the experiment on all the targeted projects with 1 command (recomended).
-- `run-sbfl*.sh` : TODO
 - `*.py` : These scripts allow to plot and analyse the different outputs from the experiments
 - `defects4j\` : This folder contains the different project (i.e., `time,math,mock,chart,lang`) in which the a subfolder identified by [defects4j](https://github.com/rjust/defects4j) bug id contains the targeted version.
 - `current\` : This folder contains the last stable version of the four targeted projects (`common-lang,common-math,joda-time,jfreechart`).